 Developments in drug treatments for functional GI and motility disorders.

-December 19, 2016 – Linaclotide (Linzess) for the treatment of irritable bowel syndrome with constipation (IBS-C) in adults was approved in Japan.
+March 21, 2017 – Linaclotide (Linzess) for the treatment of irritable bowel syndrome with constipation (IBS-C) in adults is now available in Japan.
 Learn more

 January 29, 2016 – Pediatric participants sought for two studies of linaclotide for treatment in children of irritable bowel syndrome with constipation, or IBS-C (ages 7–17) and for functional constipation (ages 6–17).
 Learn more